Who can apply to the Mission Billion Challenge?

 - Innovative Approach: This is a new technology, a new application of a technology, a new idea, or a new process for solving the challenge.

-Selected finalists will pitch before the judges and a live audience at the Mission Billion Challenge Pitch Event to be held during the World Bank/IMF Annual Meeting (or alternative) in October 2020.
+Selected finalists will pitch before the judges and a live audience at the Mission Billion Challenge Pitch Event to be held during the Annual Meetings of the World Bank/IMF in October 2020.
 The judges will determine which solutions are the most promising and those selected will receive prize funding and support from the World Bank and its partners.

 What is the Mission Billion Challenge timeline?